On This Page

 Inspired by Renaissance art and his Grand Tours, Hamilton went on to create a sequence of breathtaking and surprising vistas at Painshill.
 The landscapes form living works of art into which Hamilton placed follies for dramatic effect.

-Please visit the Paisnhill website for more information, entrance fees and how to get there.
+Please visit the Painshill website for more information, entrance fees and how to get there.

 Painshill has a wonderful planned landscape with lots of follies and interesting vistas.
 There is even a tower with magnificent views across the Surrey Countryside.
 With lakes, wildlife, a water wheel, people and architecture pains hill makes a wonderful site for a Photo Walk.